Language in the Flow of Time: Time-Series-Paired Texts Weaved into a Unified Temporal Narrative: Experiment

 \section{Experiment}

-In this section, we empirically validate the effectiveness of the proposed TaTS framework through extensive experiments conducted on multiple datasets using a variety of existing time series models.
-In particular, we use GPT2 \cite{radford2019language} encoder to embed the paired texts.
+In this section, we empirically validate the effectiveness of the proposed TaTS framework.
+In particular, we use GPT2 \citep{radford2019language} encoder to embed the paired texts.
 We also validate the performance of TaTS with other text encoders across different datasets in section \ref{subsec: ablation} and Appendix \ref{ap: full ablation of text encoder}.
 Implementation details are provided in Appendix \ref{ap: implementation details}.